Print a string literal.

 Detail Often a loop is needed when designing console programs.
 This makes the program interactive.

-a You typed a Letter a detected
+You typed a

 Interactive.
 A console program can continually prompt the user until a quit command is received.
 This allows the same program to run many commands without restarting.